real-jame/bta-discord-link/README.md

 **Get the Discord server ready:** Turn on Developer Mode in Discord's Settings > Advanced tab, so you can copy IDs for the bot to access.
 Right click on the server icon and copy the ID to the `guildId` option.
 Create a category for the bot to put its stat channels in (moving it to the top of your channels list is recommended), right click on it to copy the ID to the `categoryId` option.

+**NOTE:** The bot will **DELETE** every channel in the category every time it starts up!

+**Additional config options:**
-**One more step:** If you use a different name for your world folder, make sure to change the `worldName` option to whatever yours is named.
+- If you use a different name for your world folder, make sure to change the `worldName` option to whatever yours is named.
+- If you want to change the bot's playing status, change the `playingStatus` option.

 That's all.
 Start your server again, and the bot will now update statistics every 5 minutes as long as the server is running!
 (Why 5?
 Discord rate limits.)

 ## TODOs
+- Get world name from `server.properties` instead of a manually set config option
 - Customize which stats are displayed
 - Customize how often stats update
 - Display stats in a text channel for realtime updating